EnterpriseDB/repmgr/README.md

            2 | standby_register | t          | 2016-01-08 15:04:50.621292+09 |
     (3 rows)

-Alternatively use `repmgr cluster event` to output a list of events.
+Alternatively, use `repmgr cluster event` to output a formatted list of events.

 Additionally, event notifications can be passed to a user-defined program or script which can take further action, e.g. send email notifications.